mattjohnsonpint/RavenDB-TemporalVersioning/README.md

 	documentStore.ActivateTemporalVersioningBundle(databaseName);

 ##### Enabling Temporal Versioning on an Embedded Database
-If you are using an embedded RavenDB instance, you can enable the bundle with this code instead:
+If you are using an embedded RavenDB instance, there is no need to put the bundle in a plugins folder.
+Simply add both the bundle and the client to your project, and register the bundle with this code instead:

-	documentStore.Configuration.Catalog.Catalogs.Add(new AssemblyCatalog(typeof(TemporalActivator).Assembly));
+    documentStore.Configuration.RegisterTemporalVersioningBundle();

 # Configuration